 Cash and cash equivalents include cash in hand and deposits held at call with banks.
+Amounts held in agents' client accounts are shown within other debtors.

 1.6 Financial instruments

 The company has elected to apply the provisions of Section 11 'Basic Financial Instruments' and Section 12 'Other Financial Instruments Issues' of FRS 102 to all of its financial instruments.